 - University District Committee Meetings: Attend a UDC meeting, typically once a semester, to learn about projects and activities on and around campus.
 This is also your chance to ask questions, make suggestions, and express concerns to Puget Sound staff members.
 Contact us if you would like to be notified of the next meeting.

 - North End Neighborhood Council: These monthly meetings offer community members an opportunity to band together to improve their immediate surroundings through partnership with each other and the city.
-The council meets on the first Monday of each month in Trimble Forum at 6 p.m.
+The council meets on the first Monday of each month in Wheelock Student Center Rotunda at 6 p.m.

 From 6th Ave. to Commencement Bay